Gosheni/Sudoku/README.md

 # Overview

 We implement the game Sudoku including:

-    - A solver
+    - A solver.

-    - A board generator
+    - A board generator.

-	 — A high score system based on time taken to complete a game
+	 — A high score system based on time taken to complete a game.

     - A hint system
       - Hint system will use non-backtracking sudoku solvers to guarantee the hint is something a perfect player could come up with, with the info already on the board
-      - Hint system will also explain what information a player would look at to arrive at the move being hinted
+      - Hint system will also explain what information a player would look at to arrive at the move being hinted.
-      - If no determinate moves can be found, hint system will recommend guesses with least variability
+      - If no determinate moves can be found, hint system will recommend guesses with least variability.
-      - Hint system will use preemptive sets to find complicated moves ([see linked paper](https://www.ams.org/notices/200904/rtx090400460p.pdf))
+      - Hint system will use preemptive sets to find complicated moves ([see linked paper](https://www.ams.org/notices/200904/rtx090400460p.pdf)).

    - Functionality to save and load boards, of the users desired difficulty
 	- We offer two different ways to play the game:
 		- through a command line interface (CLI).